sungnga/practice/reactjs/react-new-features/next_fetch-movies-app/README.md

 - In each file, write a component and export default it.
 The name of the component can be anything you want

 **Next's Link component:**
 - In a Next.js application, the initial page load is being rendered on the server-side.
-When a page refreshes or loads for the first time, it makes a request to the server and the webpage is rendered on the server-side and sends back to the browser.
+When a page refreshes or loads for the first time, it makes a request to the server and the webpage/HTML is rendered on the server-side and sends back to the browser.
 However, we don't want to make a request to the server and have the page refreshes every time we want to visit another page or click on a link.
 We still want a single-page application experience of client-side routing
 - Next.js comes with a Link component that we can use to have the page be rendered on the client-side.
 This won't send a request to the server
 - Import Link component: `import Link from "next/link";`
   - Use the Link component anywhere to direct users to a different page